Animal HospitalVeterinarianVeterinary PharmacyEmergency Veterinarian ServicePet Vet Care Centers

 At Carolina Veterinary Specialists in Winston-Salem, our compassionate, highly skilled veterinarians and board-certified specialists extend services provided by your primary care veterinarian.
 We work together to provide first-rate specialty and emergency veterinary care for pets in North Carolina.
 We operate our emergency services to extend the care your primary care veterinarian provides.

-Many customers praised the staff for their empathy and compassion during difficult situations, especially during euthanasia and critical care.
+Some customers praised the staff for their kindness and compassion during difficult situations, particularly during euthanasia and emergency care.

 Long Wait Times

-Numerous reviews highlighted excessively long wait times, with some customers waiting over 6 hours without being seen.
+Numerous reviews highlighted excessive wait times, with some customers waiting over 6 hours without being seen, leading to frustration and concern for their pets.

 Communication Issues

-Customers frequently reported poor communication regarding wait times and updates on their pets' conditions, leading to frustration.
+Many customers reported poor communication from staff regarding wait times and updates on their pets' conditions, contributing to a feeling of neglect.

 Mixed Experiences

-While some customers had positive experiences with specific veterinarians, others reported feeling rushed or dismissed, indicating inconsistency in service quality.
+While some customers had positive experiences with specific veterinarians, others reported negative interactions and a decline in service quality compared to past visits.

 1.0